JonathanKelsi/pwnable.kr/leg.md

 #### Arm Assembly

-The ARM architecture is a 32-bit RISC architecture.
-It is a reduced instruction set computer (RISC) architecture, which means that it has a small number of simple instructions.
+The ARM architecture is a 32-bit RISC architecture, Meaning that it has a small number of simple instructions.
 The ARM architecture is used in many embedded systems, including mobile phones, tablets, and other devices.

 #### ARM and THUMB modes